|Index Page||Click on

 A video from AgeUK says what they are doing at AgeUK https://www.youtube.com/watch?feature=player_embedded&v=A6NsOLaC7_o

-If you click on these links it may help you with your internet computing http://www.bbc.co.uk/webwise/guides/learning-resources and http://www.learnmyway.com/#go-on
+If you click on these links it may help you with your internet computing (this site has been 'archived' but still has lots of infornation on geting started: http://www.bbc.co.uk/webwise/guides/learning-resources and http://www.learnmyway.com/#go-on

 To find out where there is a local course for beginners call 08000 150 950. free